For SellersMarket Data

 EBITDA Multiple Range: 4-9x

-Business services multiples vary widely based on:
+Business services multiples vary widely, primarily influenced by:

 Marketing and Digital Agencies